-It’s White Cane Safety Day!Published on
+It’s October 15th: White Cane Safety Day!Published on

 October 15th is White Cane Safety Day.
 A special day for America!

 White Cane Safety Day became Blind Americans Equality Day because it’s equally important to spread awareness and educate the public.
 On October 15th, we change mindsets regarding individuals who are blind.
-Here at Braille Works, we advance that independence and equality by supplying the government and business communities with accessible communications for their customers who are blind or visually impaired – Making the World a More Readable Place™.
+Here at Braille Works, we advance that independence and equality.
+We supply government and business communities with accessible communications for their customers who are blind or visually impaired – Making the World a More Readable Place™..

 This post was written by